 By having frequent appointments during the first 2 years any problems can be detected early.
-On occasion endometrial cancer may return even though you have had your womb removed.
-This is because endometrial cancer cells can regrow anywhere within the body and/or the top of the vagina.
-If this should happen it is usually within the first 2 years after your first treatment.
-These appointments are not only to look for medical problems, please remember that a diagnosis of cancer can have an affect on any aspect of your life.
-If you have any other issues related to your cancer then please contact your gynaecology CNS.
+On occasion, cervical cancer may return and if this should happen it is usually within the first 2 years after your first treatment.
+These appointments are not only to look for medical problems, a diagnosis of cancer can affect any aspect of your life.
+You can discuss these issues with your gynaecology CNS.